timothyjward/osgi.enroute.site/_concepts/095-modularity-maturity-model.md

 ## Conclusions

-As Complexity is the primary issues that affects the economic sustainability of software systems; a coherent strategy for Modularity - based on Open Industry standards - must be our start point.
-The Modularity strategy must define how to describe dependencies and life-cycles for all entities, at all structure layers, of each Composite System: from the fine grained artefacts created by the Component Developers, to the distributed Composite System run by Operations; enabling all layers of the runtime environment to be automatically Assembly / Orchestrated.
+Complexity is the primary issues that affects the economic sustainability of software systems; and so a coherent strategy for Modularity - based on Open Industry standards - must be our start point.

+This Modularity strategy must define how to describe dependencies and life-cycles for all entities, at all structure layers, of each Composite System: from the fine grained artefacts created by the Component Developers, to the distributed Composite System run by Operations; enabling all layers of the runtime environment to be automatically Assembly / Orchestrated.

-The Modularity strategy does not constrain application architecture, the protocols to be used between Services, or the runtime environment within which the Composite System will run.
-Hence, we are still able to create **maintainable** REST Microservices, Twelve-Factor applications, or Serverless applications; but most importantly subsequently changing these design decisions at a later point in time in response to changing Business requirements.
-As the runtime Applications are self-decribing and self-assembling entities, updates can be simply and rapidly applied by Operations; avoiding the need to tightly-couple Developers to Production Systems.
+It is important to note that such a Modularity strategy does not exclude REST based Microservices, use of Cloud, a Twelve-Factor approach, or use of Function-as-a-Service; rather a Modularity first strategy is an enabler for **maintainable** versions of all of the these; while also ensuring that these design decisions can be changed at a later point in time in response to changing Business requirements.

 Today, OSGi™ / Java is the only modularity / language combination powerfull enough to address Complexity Crisis and so DARPA's longevity challenge.
 However, the OSGi Alliance are looking to generalise OSGi Dependency Management and Service Registry concepts, bringing these benefits to other popular languages.